iotaledger/tips/tips/DID_method_spec/DID_method_spec.md

 }
 ```
 Notes:
 - Can we derive the metadata (created and/or updated) from the ledger metadata?
+Created only with the help archival nodes I assume?

 ## Controllers

 The address set as the unlock condition has control over the Account Output and consequently the DID.
 For the Account Output, only one address can be set, hence the DID can have only one controller.
-[Multi Address](https://github.com/iotaledger/tips/blob/tip52/tips/TIP-0052/tip-0052.md) can be set to allow multiple controllers.:warning: (Multi Address might be removed)
+[Multi Address](https://github.com/iotaledger/tips/blob/tip52/tips/TIP-0052/tip-0052.md) can be set to allow multiple controllers.

 ## CRUD Operations